tomoconnell/backing-map-named-cache/README.md

 # backing-map-named-cache
-An implementation of the Oracle Coherence NamedCache API for
+An implementation of the Oracle Coherence NamedCache API for backing map access, within entry processors.